nimbo-sh/nimbo-examples/tensorflow-mnist/README.md

-# Train a neural network on MNIST with Tensorflow 2.2
+# Train a neural network on MNIST with Tensorflow 2.2, on a spot instance

 #### Clone the examples repo
 ```